 Thirty-six patients with a total of 98 tumors were included in this study.
 Baseline characteristics are listed in Table 1.
-Eleven patients of the HEPAR I study were excluded because they lacked posttreatment $^{166}$ Ho SPECT/CT (n=4) or the corresponding low-dose CT scan was not available for the $^{166}$ Ho SPECT (n=7).
-Five patients of the HEPAR II study were excluded because they lacked posttreatment $^{166}$ Ho SPECT/CT (n=2), baseline $^{18}$ F-FDG PET/CT (n=1), follow-up $^{18}$ F-FDG PET/CT (n=1), or $^{18}$ F-FDG uptake in the tumor (n=1).
+Eleven patients of the HEPAR I study were excluded because of absence of post-treatment Ho-SPECT/CT (n=4) or due to unavailability of the corresponding low-dose CT with the $^{166}$ Ho-SPECT (n=7).
+Five patients of the HEPAR II study were excluded because of absence of post-treatment $^{166}$ Ho-SPECT/CT (n=2), absence of baseline FDG PET/CT (n=1), absence of follow-up FDG PET/CT (n=1) and no FDG-uptake in the tumor (n=1).

-Three patients from the HEPAR I study were administered an activity corresponding to a uniform absorbed dose of 80 Gy to the target volume; all other patients were administered an activity that corresponded to 60 Gy.
-The median administered activity was 6,705 MBq, with a range of 3,676-12,897 MBq.
-Thirty-five patients received whole-liver treatment, and 1 patient received lobar treatment.
+Three patients from the HEPAR I study were administered an activity corresponding to a uniform absorbed dose of 80 Gy to the target volume, all other patients were administered an activity that corresponded to 60 Gy.
+Median administered activity was 6705 MBq, with a range of 3676-12897 MBq.
+Thirty-five patients received whole liver treatment and one patient received lobar treatment.